An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Discussion and Summary

 I consider the case of electromagnetic plane waves in Section\ \ref{sec:NearlyPlaneEMWaves}.
 I define polarization basis states (TE and TM) for $a^{\alpha\, \sm(0)}$, and solve the equations of Section\ \ref{sec:EMinGWspacetime} to find $a^{\alpha\, \sm(1)}$.
-I find that in this case the gravitational wave $a^{\alpha\, \sm(1)}$ changes the phase of the gravitational wave by the same amont $h \tilde \varphi$ as for the scalar wave, as expected from the form of the inhomogeneous wave equation for electromagnetic waves.
-The additional correction terms lead to changes of polarization and ampliltude, proportional to $h K/k$.
-Equation\ \ref{eq:TE_symbolic} gives the changes of polarization and field amplitude.

-The coincidence of the phase chage $h \tilde \varphi$ with results for calculations using the geodesic might reasonably be expected, because the geodesic approximation is closely related to the ray approximation that underlies geometric optics.
-One formulation of the ray approximation states that light travels along the path of stationary phase \citep{born2013principles}.
-At each event, the tangent vector to that path is normal to the local gradient of phase.
-For plane waves, that gradient is of course the locally-measured direction of the wave, and the delay is proportional to the phase, as discussed in Section \ref{sec:PhaseDelayDirectionPolarization} above.
+This solution requires at least four scattered waves to represent $h a^{\alpha\, \sm(1)}$.
+Two of these scattered waves are identical to the results for the scalar wave, and can be represented by the varying phase $h \tilde \varphi$.
+The other two scattered waves mix the components of $a^{\alpha\, \sm(0)}$ in the effective extended source.
+They are real rather than imaginary, and thus produce variations of amplitude and polarization.
+These variations are smaller than the phase variations by a factor of $K/k$, where $K$ is the frequency of the gravitational wave.
+In practice $K/k\ll 1$, so these corrections are quite small.